Alan4247748/friendly-potato/blog/Tools.md

 tags: [Developer Tools, Hardware vs Software]
 ---

-Learning something new can involve sorting through many tools.
-There are "optimization//process gurus" galore, but if you are anything like me, you prefer to plod your own path.
+Learning new things can involve sorting through many tools, courses, and youtube rabbit holes.
+Optimization and process gurus abound, but if you are like me, you might landed at endless tool triage.

 ![Endless-tool-triage](/img/tool.png)